At a Glance

 Changes in Outlays Stemming From Legislation to Address the Coronavirus Pandemic and the Related Economic Downturn

-Since March 6, 2020, lawmakers have enacted three laws in response to the coronavirus pandemic:
+Since March 6, 2020, lawmakers have enacted three major laws in response to the coronavirus pandemic:

 - The Families First Coronavirus Response Act (FFCRA, Public Law 116-127, enacted on March 18, 2020);